gyselax/gyselalibxx/src/geometryRTheta/poisson/README.md

  * ipoissonsolver.hpp : Define a base class for the Poisson solvers: IPoissonSolver.
  * polarpoissonsolver.hpp : Define a Poisson solver using FEM on B-splines: PolarSplineFEMPoissonSolver.
  * poisson\_rhs\_function.hpp : Define a rhs object (PoissonRHSFunction) for the Poisson equation (mainly used for vlasovpoissonsolver.hpp): PoissonRHSFunction.
- * vlasovpoissonsolver.hpp : Define a class which solves the Poisson equation and computes the electric field: VlasovPoissonSolver.